rezasec/Cybrary-labs/it-cybersecurity-foundations/network-reference-models/README.md

 ##  Key Concepts Learned

- Structure and purpose of the OSI (7-layer) and TCP/IP (4-layer) models
+ Structure and purpose of the OSI (7 layer) and TCP/IP (4 layer) models
  How encapsulation adds headers/trailers at each layer
  How Wireshark displays each protocol layer from Physical to Application
  How to analyze key protocols and data fields in a real packet capture